dataheck/.github/profile/README.md

 The following is my elevator pitch.

-# Data Management Should Serve YOU
+# Important Data Should Not Be Manually Entered

 Do you manually collect, record, or cross-reference data as part of your business process?
 Are a few Excel spreadsheets duct-taped between separate enterprise systems your data management system?
 Are you competing in the 21st century but still using tools from the 20th?